Fire Safety Policies

 What do I do if the alarm sounds?

 Evacuate immediately.
 Call 911 from anywhere on campus (even on your cell phone) to reach the Public Safety Communications Center and report the alarm.
-Do not re-enter the room until instructed to do so by Public Safety, Site Protection or Environmental Health and Safety (EHS).
+Do not re-enter the room until instructed to do so by Public Safety, Site Protection, or Environmental Health and Safety (EHS).
 Public Safety will contact either Site Protection or EHS to measure CO levels and determine the necessary course of action.
-Each monitor is designed to minimize the possibility of false alarms, so treat all alarms as a real problem.
+Each monitor is designed to minimize the possibility of false alarms, so always treat every alarm as a real problem.

 May I put furniture in front of the monitor?